geoserver/geoserver/doc/en/developer/source/quickstart/intellij.rst

 #.
 While you have the ``Edit Configurations`` dialog open, you can fine tune your launch environment (including setting a GEOSERVER_DATA_DIR).
 When you are happy with your settings, click ``OK``.
 #.
 If there are errors such as "cannot find symbol class ASTAxisId", some generated code is not being included in the build.
 Using wcs1_1 as the working directory, run a ``mvn clean install``.
 #.
-If you get a compiler error like java.lang.NoSuchMethodError, it is most likely due to ``Error Prone`` tool which doesn't support Java 8.
+If you get a compiler error like ``java.lang.NoSuchMethodError``, it might be due to ``Error Prone``.
 This tool is switched off by default, but sometimes it turns on after import to IntelliJ.
 There are two options to fix it:
     #.
 Go to Maven tool window and uncheck the ``errorprone`` profile, then click ``Reimport All Maven Projects``:

        .. image:: img/intellij_maven_errorprone.png